How can I set up my own instance of the Overpass API to be able to execute an arbitrary number of requests?

 The label $DB_DIR

-must be replaced by the name of the data directory,
+must be replaced by the name of the data directory.

-nohup bin/dispatcher --osm-base --meta --db-dir="$DB_DIR/" & chmod 666 "$DB_DIR"/osm3s_v*_osm_base nohup bin/fetch_osc.sh $ID \ "https://planet.openstreetmap.org/replication/minute/" \ "diffs/" & nohup bin/apply_osc_to_db.sh "diffs/" auto --meta=yes &
+nohup bin/dispatcher --osm-base --db-dir="$DB_DIR/" --allow-duplicate-queries=yes & chmod 666 "$DB_DIR"/osm3s_osm_base nohup bin/fetch_osc.sh auto \ "https://planet.openstreetmap.org/replication/minute/" \ "$DIFF_DIR/" & nohup bin/apply_osc_to_db.sh "$DIFF_DIR/" auto --meta=yes &

 You should now be able to execute queries with